ActianCorp/zeenea-platform-docs/docs/zeenea-connector-powerbi-saas.md

 </table>

 ## User Permissions

-<font color="red">Some of this section appears to overlap with the new Creating a Service Principal section above.
-Are any changes required to this section?</font>

 In order to collect metadata, the running user's permissions must allow them to access and read reports that need cataloging.